shikhinarora/loan-management/README.md

 * Using Node JS for creating API
 * Buiding for REST

-* Fetching balance will not include payments made at the same time
+* Fetching balance will not include payments made at the same exact time

+Check for

+* Payments to not exceed total amount + interest